Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Introduction

 The span (range) vector seminorm, which is defined as the maximum deviation between components of a vector, presents one of the objective functions encountered in practice.
 Specifically, this seminorm can serve as the optimization criterion for just-in-time scheduling (see, e.g., Demeulemeester and Herroelen \cite{Demeulemeester2002Project}, Neumann et al. \cite{Neumann2003Project}, T{\textquoteright}kindt and Billaut \cite{Tkindt2006Multicriteria} and Vanhoucke \cite{Vanhoucke2012Project}), and finds applications in real-world problems that involve time synchronization in manufacturing, transportation networks, and parallel data processing.

-In the context of tropical mathematics, the span seminorm has been put by Cuninghame-Green \cite{Cuninghamegreen1979Minimax}, and Cuninghame-Green and Butkovi\v{c} \cite{CuninghameGreen2004Bases}.
-The seminorm was used by Butkovi\v{c} and Tam \cite{Butkovic2009Onsome} and Tam \cite{Tam2010Optimizing} in a tropical optimization problem drawn from machine scheduling.
+In the context of tropical mathematics, the span seminorm has been introduced by Cuninghame-Green \cite{Cuninghamegreen1979Minimax}, and Cuninghame-Green and Butkovi\v{c} \cite{CuninghameGreen2004Bases}.
+The seminorm was used by Butkovi\v{c} and Tam \cite{Butkovic2009Onsome} and Tam \cite{Tam2010Optimizing} in optimization problems drawn from machine scheduling.
 A manufacturing system was considered, in which machines start and finish under some precedence constraints to make components for final products.
-The problem was to find the starting time for each machine to provide the completion times that are spread over a shortest time interval.
-A solution was given within a combined framework that involves two reciprocally dual idempotent semifields.
-A similar problem in the general setting of tropical mathematics was examined by Krivulin in \cite{Krivulin2013Explicit}, where a direct, explicit solution was suggested.
-However, the results obtained present partial solutions, rather than a complete solution to the problems.
+The problems were to find the starting time for each machine to provide the completion times that are spread over either the shortest or longest time intervals.
+Solutions were given within a combined framework that involves two reciprocally dual idempotent semifields.
+Similar problems in the general setting of tropical mathematics were examined by Krivulin in \cite{Krivulin2013Explicit,Krivulin2016Amaximization,Krivulin2017Tropical}, where direct, explicit solutions were suggested.
+However, the results obtained present a partial solution, rather than a complete solution, or offer a solution in scalar terms, rather than in a compact vector form.